JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_3.md

 ### Useful Resources

 - [Metacademy lesson on Bayes Balls](https://metacademy.org/graphs/concepts/bayes_ball#focus=bayes_ball&mode=learn).
-In fact, that link will bring you to a short course on a couple important concepts for this corse, including conditional probability, conditional independence, Bayesian networks and d-separation.
+In fact, that link will bring you to a short course on a couple important concepts for this course, including conditional probability, conditional independence, Bayesian networks and d-separation.
 - [A video](https://www.youtube.com/watch?v=jgt0G2PkWl0) on how to memorize the Bayes Balls rules (this is linked in the above course).

 ### Glossary of Terms